Talion is a finalist for Best SIEM Solution

 It’s harder for security systems to detect these emails, especially as some cases involve cyber criminals hacking into the real inboxes themselves and sending emails from the correct email address.

 Whilst the failure of security vendors to detect phishing attacks is at the heart of the problem, insider threat is a key factor too.
-Both security systems and employee knowledge should be tested for an effective defence all round.
+Both security systems and employee knowledge should be tested for an effective protection all round.

 Discover how some threat groups have taken phishing one step further with integrated ransomware techniques.